dtkerns/d2/readme.md

 # Statement of need
 D2 enables computer architects and researchers to easily generate domain-specific accelerators (DSAs) given a set of input workloads based on the super block (SB) granularity.
 To the best of our knowledge, no such automation tool currently exists.
-D2 is a shell script “driver” that takes two arguments: the top directory of the user’s source code to be analyzed and a working directory for D2 to store its intermediate data.
+D2 is a shell script “driver” and expects to be run from the top directory of the user’s source code to be analyzed.
+It takes one argument, the working directory for D2 to store its intermediate data.

 # Installation Instructions